 For this age group, just teach the rote counting with short & simple songs.
 Learn a set of numbers or two per week.

 (You can play them to younger children too, if you want.
 Just don’t expect that they’ll spout off the numbers correctly.
-Our kids who heard the songs at ages 1-2 because their older siblings were practicing them definitely learned the songs more easily when it was their turn.)
+Our kids who heard the songs at ages 1-2 because their older siblings were practicing them definitely learned the songs more easily when they were old enough to pronounce the numbers correctly.)

 You don’t actually need to “teach” skip counting concepts to a 3-6 year old.
 There is no need to understand the concepts at first.
 In fact, developmentally, it’s not really appropriate.

 You can mention situations like this to your kindergarten, 1st grade, or 2nd grade child and see if starts to click.
-If not, just move on and wait another couple months.
-It’ll come.
+If not, just move on and wait another couple months and mention it again.
+The understanding will come.

-Once the child has the ability to realize things can be counted in 2s or 3s (rather than just 1 at a time), you can start actually teaching and practicing skip counting concepts with the tools in this post.
+Once the child has the ability to realize things can be counted in 2s or 3s (rather than just 1 at a time), you can start actually teaching and practicing skip counting concepts with the tools at the end of this post.

 By 7-9 years old, kids who have been skip counting for a long time will be more than ready to multiply.